isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-home-and-away-literary-reflections-on-nation-and-identity.md

 In the post-1965 era, Singapore set forth on a programme of industrialisation, boosted by the government’s ideology of economic pragmatism, legitimised by the fact that Singapore was previously thought to be untenable as an independent nation in terms of defence, economics and politics.[^4] Amid the trauma and troubling anxiety that arose from Singapore’s newly independent status as a city-state, there was an urgent need on the part of the government to cement the twin ideologies of nation-building and modernisation.

 The main pursuits of nation-building included the advocacy of a multi-ethnic policy and the promotion of a bilingual proficiency with English as the <i>lingua franca</i> as well as a “mother tongue” of either Malay, Mandarin or Tamil.
 The push for modernisation called for a switch from traditional social practices to traits that were more compliant with the economic goals of industrialisation.
 Urban renewal projects eradicated agrarian practices to make way for industrial projects, housing development policies encouraged ethnic integration where previously closeknit ethnic communities had existed in Michelle Heng is a Librarian with the National Library of Singapore.
 She compiled and edited Singapore Word Maps: A Chapbook of Edwin Thumboo’s New and Selected Place Poems and more recently, Selected Poems of Goh Poh Seng.
 She was also the co-compiler and joint editor of Edwin Thumboo – Timetravelling: A Selected Annotated Bibliography. enclaves, and mandatory military service was introduced for all males in an effort to forge a common national identity. [^5]

-Singapore’s stunning skyline is a much-photographed sight.
-While the soaring steel-and-glass buildings are a powerful symbol of the city’s triumphant nationbuilding efforts, it’s also a reminder of lost heritage and lives that have been displaced in the unrelenting pursuit of commercial success.
-As the poet Goh Poh Seng so succinctly described in his poem “Singapore”, it is a “city that does not even permit the memory of the sky”.

 #### **Public Verses, Personal Thoughts: Edwin Thumboo**